alexbatalov/fallout2-ce/README.md

 - Download `fallout2-ce.apk` and copy it to your device.
 Open it with file explorer, follow instructions (install from unknown source).

 - When you run the game for the first time it will immediately present file picker.
 Select the folder from the first step.
 Wait until this data is copied.
-There is no fancy importing interface (yet), just wait for about 30 seconds.
+A loading dialog will appear, just wait for about 30 seconds.
 The game will start automatically.

 ## Contributing